microsoft/microcode/README.md

 ## Getting started

-To get started, please see the [MicroCode manual](https://microsoft.github.io/microcode/docs/manual).
+To get started, please see the [MicroCode manual](https://microsoft.github.io/microcode/docs/manual) or [try the it now!](https://aka.ms/microcode).

 ## Development